 Under sequestration, across-the-board cuts to nearly all government agencies, prevention and public health are taking a severe hit.
-Core cancer prevention and public health programs at the Centers for Disease Control and Prevention (CDC) have been slashed by three percent.
+Core cancer prevention and public health programs at the Centers for Disease Control and Prevention will be slashed by an estimated five percent.

-Sequestration's large cuts are devastating to the public health infrastructure cancer prevention programs.
-The figure to the right shows the funding levels for federal CDC cancer programs from FY 2010 through FY 2013, demonstrating the effect of sequestration in the most recent year.
+Sequestration's large cuts will be devastating to the public health infrastructure cancer prevention programs.
+The figure to the right shows the funding levels for federal CDC cancer programs in FYs 2010-2012 and an estimate for FY 2013 after sequestration has taken effect.

 It is important to note that federal public health spending was already reduced in fiscal year 2011.
-Sequestration reduces that level by an additional 3 percent this year, for a total reduction since 2010 of \$35 million, or 10 percent.
+Sequestration will reduce that level by an additional 5 percent this year, for a total reduction since 2010 of \$34 million, or 10 percent.

-Sequestration has forced the CDC to cut support for every state in the country, meaning that Americans have less access to life-saving cancer screenings and increased health care costs in the long run.
+Sequestration will force the CDC to cut support for every state in the country, meaning that Americans will have less access to life-saving cancer screenings and increased health care costs in the long run.